Official Government Website

 Institutional offices will have to migrate new and active cases but not historical cases.
 Both institutional offices and contractors must maintain their closed case files as required ethically and for liability purposes.

-Is the SPD taking over current vendor contracts for institutional offices?
+Did the SPD take over current vendor contracts for institutional offices?

-No. The SPD will negotiate new contracts with vendors.
+No. The SPD has new contracts with vendors.

 Who will troubleshoot IT problems with the new SPD computers and equipment?

-The Idaho Office of Information Technology Services (ITS) will provide IT support for SPD equipment.
+The Idaho Office of Information Technology Services (ITS) provides IT support for SPD equipment.
 ITS estimates that about 90% of all IT issues can be handled remotely.
 If in-person support is needed, ITS has employees throughout the state who can do in-person work.

 LegalServer CMS FAQ